Christian Brando: Marriage and spousal abuse

 Brando's first marriage to make-up artist Mary McKenna ended without acrimony in 1987 after six years; they first met when both were ten years old.
-On October 16, 2004, in Las Vegas, after a five-year-long relationship, Brando wed Deborah Presley, an actress who had claimed to be the illegitimate daughter of Elvis Presley.
-The marriage lasted a short time and was annulled in June 2005 while both were residents of California.
-Brando pleaded no contest to charges of spousal abuse involving Deborah in January 2005.
-He was placed on probation and ordered to drug and alcohol rehabilitation.
+On October 16, 2004, in Las Vegas, intoxicated, Brando wed Deborah Presley, the alleged illegitimate daughter of Elvis Presley.
+After just two weeks, he annulled the marriage.
+According to his legal team, in a case he later filed against her, she broke into his house and attacked him after he ended the Las Vegas sham marriage and left her.
+He was placed on probation and ordered to attend drug and alcohol rehabilitation.

-In December 2005, Deborah filed a lawsuit against Brando in Los Angeles County Superior Court, alleging spousal abuse during a dispute in Brando's home.
-Brando counterclaimed, accusing Deborah of "a savage beating" during the same incident.
-He claimed that she broke into his home and beat him because he wanted to annul their marriage only 10 weeks after exchanging vows.
-They nonetheless stayed in contact while Christian was sent to a treatment center for his drug abuse/use.
-The case had not been adjudicated at the time of Christian Brando's death, and Brando's estate never settled with Deborah.
+In December 2005, Presley filed a lawsuit against Brando in Los Angeles County Superior Court, alleging spousal abuse during a dispute.
+In 2007 and after Christian’s death in 2008, Deborah’s attempts to claim from Marlon Brando’s estate failed, and in 2009, the appeals court ruled she had no legal standing and had also filed too late—leaving her with nothing.

 Death

-Brando died of pneumonia on January 26, 2008, at Hollywood Presbyterian Medical Center at the age of 49.
+Brando died of pneumonia on January 26, 2008, at Hollywood Presbyterian Medical Center at 49.
 He had been admitted into Hollywood Presbyterian Medical Center on January 11, 2008.

 Brando was buried on February 17, 2008, at the Kalama Oddfellows Cemetery in Kalama, Washington.